-The second goal of this paper is to predict the structure of the early cosmic web, as we enter the golden age of wide-field galaxy surveys with groundbreaking facilities such as the Dark Energy Spectroscopic Instrument \citep[DESI;][]{DESIEDR24,DESIDR25}, Euclid \citep[][]{Euclid25_overview,Euclid25_laigle}, Subaru Prime Focus Spectrograph \citep[PFS;][]{Takada14,Greene22}, SPHEREx \citep[][]{Dore16,Feder24}, and the Nancy Grace Roman Space Telescope \citep[Roman;][]{Wang:2022_romanHLSS}.
+The second goal of this paper is to predict the structure of the early cosmic web as we enter the golden age of wide-field galaxy surveys with groundbreaking facilities such as the Dark Energy Spectroscopic Instrument \citep[DESI;][]{DESIEDR24,DESIDR25}, Euclid \citep[][]{Euclid25_overview,Euclid25_laigle}, Subaru Prime Focus Spectrograph \citep[PFS;][]{Takada14,Greene22}, SPHEREx \citep[][]{Dore16,Feder24}, and the Nancy Grace Roman Space Telescope \citep[Roman;][]{Wang:2022_romanHLSS}.
 These observatories will provide the wide-area coverage and sensitivity required to map the cosmic web -- and for the first time, at higher redshifts ($z\!\geq\!1$).
-This is a major step towards establishing how well we predict the influence of the cosmic web on the formation of galaxy morphology.
-Our analyses will uniquely set the scene for us to understand the role of large-scale environment in assembling galactic structure at this peak epoch of galaxy formation in the real Universe \citep[e.g.,][]{MD14,FS20}.
+This is a major step towards establishing how well we can predict the influence of the cosmic web on the formation of galaxy morphology.
+Our analyses will uniquely set the scene for us to understand the role of the large-scale environment in assembling galactic structure during this peak epoch of galaxy formation \citep[e.g.,][]{MD14,FS20}.

 This paper is organized as follows.
 In \S~\ref{sec:data}, we describe the simulation data, our measurements of galaxies, and cosmic web reconstruction methods.
 In \S~\ref{sec:results}, we present our findings on the dependence of the cosmic web on the evolution of galaxy morphology.
 In \S~\ref{sec:pred}, we present predictions of early cosmic web structure for galaxy surveys with Roman.
 We discuss our results in \S~\ref{sec:discuss} and conclude the paper in \S~\ref{sec:conc}.
 Throughout this paper, we adopt the {\it Planck 2016} cosmology \citep{Planck15}, with $H_{0}=67.74$ {\kmsmpc}, $\Omega_{\mathrm{M},0} = 0.3089$, and $\Omega_{\Lambda,0} = 0.6911$.
 Unless otherwise stated, all distances and lengths are in comoving units.